 In late June, the General Assembly avoided a showdown between the DOR and county officials by passing a law that retroactively approved the four late revaluation repeals.
 But the bill applies only to 2009 revaluations, meaning that counties who repeal future revaluations after they take effect on January 1 do so at their peril.

-To read more about the revaluation revolts, click here for Local Government Law Bulletin #121.
+To read more about the revaluation revolts, see this Local_Goverment Law bulletin.